davidnlearner/personal-site/README.md

 # Portfolio Site

-Portfolio site built using React/Next.js.
-Work in progress.
-Live link is here: https://porfolio-site-dnl.vercel.app/
+Portfolio site built using React/Next.js and styled using SCSS.
+Live link is here: https://david-learner.com